DGV98/DARCH/README.md

 ## Install <browser>
 - Currently, I have firefox, but I am exploring other browsers

+## Notification Daemon
+- For notifications, I haven't figured out what I want to do with this since I don't use notifications often

+## Screen Sharing
+Not really sure what I need this for, but it says I need it if I want to screen share (thinking discord)
+- pipewire
+- wireplumber
+- xdg-desktop-portal-hyprland

+## File Manager
+- yazi seems like a good choice
+- nautilus

+## Wireless
+- nm-applet
+- blueberry
+blueberry
 ## Aesthetics
 For the most part, I would like to be minimalist in my setup.
 This setup is specifically for getting to develop as fast as possible with minimal distractions.